harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 +-------------------------------+----------------------+----------------------+
 ```

-- Use [optimized fork](https://github.com/basujindal/stable-diffusion), which uses lesser VRAM than the original by sacrificing on inference speed - I did this because I ran into [CUDA out of memory issue](https://github.com/CompVis/stable-diffusion/issues/39) using the original repo: `git clone https://github.com/basujindal/stable-diffusion`
+- Use [optimized fork](https://github.com/basujindal/stable-diffusion), which uses lesser VRAM than the original by sacrificing on inference speed `git clone https://github.com/basujindal/stable-diffusion` - I did this because I ran into [CUDA out of memory issue](https://github.com/CompVis/stable-diffusion/issues/39) using the original repo.

 - Download/Upload the checkpoint file to the server.
 I use `links` to browse websites and download files via terminal: